disonchang/RHtyper/README.md

 ## **Installation**

 RHtyper with WES platform support can be installed from the Conda.
+NOTE: We suggest to use Mamba to speed up the installation process (https://mamba.readthedocs.io/en/latest/mamba-installation.html#mamba-install).
+After mamba installed, RHtyper can be installed with following steps:

-1. conda create -n RHtyper
+1. mamba create -n RHtyper
-2. conda install -c ticchang rhtyper
+2. mamba install -c ticchang rhtyper

 ## **What does RHtyper do?**